-The mission of the Hyde Park Pickleball Committee is to allow all residents equal opportunity to enjoy this great, fun, and social resource our community has and to build a framework for play and utilization of the facility into the future.
+The mission of the Hyde Park Pickleball Committee is to allow all residents equal opportunity to enjoy this great, fun, and social resource our community has and to build a framework for play and use of the facility into the future.

-Hyde Park developers included indoor pickleball courts as part of their global vision for the resident clubhouse.
+Hyde Park developers included indoor and outdoor pickleball courts as part of their global vision for the resident Clubhouse.
 This foresight meets the goal of providing a social sport for residents of all levels of ability to enjoy.

-Hyde Park continues to grow as does the interest in pickleball to where it is now one of the most utilized parts of the clubhouse on a regular basis.
-There are currently about 20-25 "regular" resident players using the courts, as of Nov 2021.
+The pickleball courts have become one of the most utilized part of the Clubhouse on a regular basis.
+There are about 25-30 "regular" resident players using the courts, as of February 2025.

-In accordance with this growth and increasing demand for the courts, the Hyde Park HOA has determined the need to form a Hyde Park Pickleball Committee in October 2021.
-This annually appointed committee reports directly to the HOA Board and has responsibility for the oversight of the pickleball facility.
+In accordance with growth and increasing demand for the courts, the Hyde Park Homeowners Association Board of Directors formed a Hyde Park Pickleball Committee in October 2021.
+This annually appointed Committee reports directly to the HOA Board and has responsibility for the oversight of the pickleball facility.